Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 ## Features:

 1. Contact us – here is a link with a hover effect to the contact us page.
-As well as opening times and a phone number for general enquiries.
+As well as opening times and a phone number for head office for general enquiries.
 This number has a link to the user’s phone app.

-2. Download the app – in the middle is a link to the apple store and the google play store for users to download the companies app.
+2. Download the app – in the middle is a link to the apple store and the google play store for users to download the companies app so they can order their medication.

 3. Follow – each page must contain links to the business’s social platforms, with a hover effect too.